The density of expected persistence diagrams and its kernel based estimation: Preliminaries

 \begin{definition} A subset $X$ of $M$ is \emph{semianalytic} if each point of $M$ has a neighbourhood $U\subset M$ such that $X \cap U$ is of the form

 where $X_{ij}$ is either $f_{ij}^{-1}(\{0\})$ or $f_{ij}^{-1}((0,\infty))$ for some analytic functions $f_{ij} : U\to \R$. \end{definition}

 \begin{definition} A subset $X$ of $M$ is \emph{subanalytic} if for each point of $M$, there exists a neighborhood $U$ of this point, a real analytic manifold $N$ and $A$, a relatively compact semianalytic set of $N\times M$, such that $X\cap U$ is the projection of $A$ on $M$.
 A function $f: X\to \R$ is subanalytic if its graph is subanalytic in $M \times \R$.
-The set of real-valued subanalytic functions on $X$ is denoted by $\mathcal{S}(X)$. \end{definition}

-A point $x$ in a subanalytic subset $X$ of $M$ is smooth (of dimension $k$) if, in some neighbourhood of $x$ in $M$, $X$ is an analytic submanifold (of dimension $k$).
+The set of real-valued subanalytic functions on $X$ is denoted by $\mathcal{S}(X)$. \end{definition} A point $x$ in a subanalytic subset $X$ of $M$ is smooth (of dimension $k$) if, in some neighbourhood of $x$ in $M$, $X$ is an analytic submanifold (of dimension $k$).
 The maximal dimension of a smooth point of $X$ is called the dimension of $X$.
 The smooth points of $X$ of dimension $d$ are called regular, and the other points are called singular.
-The set $\mbox{Reg}(X)$ of regular points of $X$ is an open subset of $M$, possibly empty; the set of singular points is denoted by $\mbox{Sing}(X)$.
+The set $\mbox{Reg}(X)$ of regular points of $X$ is an open subset of $M$, possibly empty; the set of singular points is denoted by $\mathrm{Sing}(X)$.

 \begin{restatable}{lemma}{firstProp} \begin{enumerate} \item[(i)] For $f\in \mathcal{S}(M)$, the set $A(f)$ on which $f$ is analytic is an open subanalytic set of $M$.
 Its complement is a subanalytic set of dimension smaller than $d$. \end{enumerate} Fix $X$ a subanalytic subset of $M$.
 Assume that $f,g: X\to \R$ are subanalytic functions such that the image of a bounded set is bounded.
 Then, \begin{enumerate} \item[(ii)] The functions $fg$ and $f+g$ are subanalytic. \item[(iii)] The sets $f^{-1}(\{0\})$ and $f^{-1}((0,\infty))$ are subanalytic in $M$. \end{enumerate} \end{restatable}